Common questions

 What industries do you serve?

-Where are you located?
+Where is Dragonfish located?

 How do engagements typically start?

-Every engagement starts with a free 30-minute discovery call.
-No pitch, no pressure — just an honest conversation about your challenges and whether we can help.
-If there's a fit, we recommend one of our structured programs — each with a defined scope, timeline, and set of outcomes.
-Most organizations start with a Health Check or Security Audit, then progress to governance or implementation programs as needed.
+Every engagement starts with a free discovery conversation.
+No pitch, no pressure — an honest conversation about your challenges and whether there is a fit.
+If there is, the recommended first step is a focused engagement with a defined scope, timeline, and outcomes.
+Most organizations start with a Health Check or Security Audit, then progress to governance or implementation as needed.

-Still have questions?
+Still have questions